 1. Pujas and Bath Rituals.
 The festival has a glory of its own.
 Ganga Dussehra celebration and the ceremonies last for about ten days.
 Devotees from all over the country throng in large numbers at places where the holy waters flow in Haridwar, Varanasi, Garh-Mukhteshwar, Prayagraj etc. These ten days witness various ceremonies where people participate in bath rituals and carry out Pujas near the banks of the river.

-It is overwhelming to witness the sheer numbers in which people throng the ghats of Varanasi and Haridwar.
+2. Huge Number of Devotees.
+It is overwhelming to witness the number in which people throng the ghats of Varanasi and Haridwar.
 It is pure contentment and can’t be found anywhere else.

-Ganga Dussehra is celebrated in four different cities of India on a rotational basis.
-Though the biggest and the most significant celebration is carried in Prayagraj, Uttar Pradesh.
+Ganga Dussehra is celebrated in four different cities of India on a rotational basis, though the biggest and the most significant celebration is carried in Prayagraj, Uttar Pradesh.
 People can easily get here via air, road or rail.
-The city is well-connected to all other major cities of India by every transport medium.
+The city is well-connected to all other major cities of India by every mode of transportation.